metzgr/pgov-cover-sheet-reader/README.md

 pip install -r requirements.txt
 ```

+## Contributing

+All are welcome to contribute to this project.
+If you wish to propose a change, please [open a pull request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) for the developers to consider.
+Please note that at this time, the dataset used to drive this project is for internal use only and is not available to the public.

 ## No-code editing

 This project is designed such that the output file can be modified without touching the code.